CHTC/chtc-website-source/file-avail-largedata.md

 </details>

 <a name="transfer"></a>
-# Use The Transfer Server To Move Large Files To/From `/staging`
+# Use The Transfer Server To Move Files To/From `/staging`

 <details><summary>Click to learn more</summary>
 <p>